 Unlike ground vehicles, which don’t need to be optimised for efficiency to the same extent as aircraft because they can refuel often, long-distance aircraft must carry all their fuel with them.
 Fuel is expensive, heavy and takes up a great deal of storage room.
 Its weight can limit the range of an aircraft and it needs to be stored in tanks which affect the wing size and the payload able to be carried.
 At the same time, the aviation industry is doing all it can to limit its environmental impact.

 Each new generation of aircraft has double-digit fuel efficiency improvements, even up to 25% more fuel efficient than the one it replaces.
-This has led to today’s modern aircraft producing well over 70% less CO2 per seat than the first jets in the 1950s.
+This has led to today’s modern aircraft producing 80% less CO2 per seat than the first jets in the 1950s.
 But there is more work to do.